graezykev/mono-repo/README.md

 ### What

 > This specification was published by the Design Tokens Community Group.
 It is not a W3C Standard nor is it on the W3C Standards Track. <https://tr.designtokens.org/format/#sotd>
+> Design tokens are a community movement.

 <https://www.youtube.com/watch?v=wtTstdiBuUk>

 They help establish a **common vocabulary** (platform-agnostic) across organisations like Designer, Developer(Web, Native App, React Native etc.), PM etc.

-- A protocol to translate Design to Development.
+- A protocol, A Design Language, to translate Design to Development.
   - nicknames - Designers "choose" and Developers "use"

 A (Design) Token is an information associated with a name, at minimum a **name/value** pair.